Module leader: Ian Day

 - Use of the above to underpin psychometric assessment practice via role plays, small group work and tests.

 - Professional ethics, theoretical perspectives and values associated with psychometric assessment in a careers work context, for example, client-centredness, impartiality, client learning, reflective practice and respect for diversity.

 30 hours of blended learning.
 The relevant AGCAS training course is advertised in the AGCAS online calendar as Test User Ability Certificate of Competence in Occupational Testing (formerly known as 'Level A').
 It consists of online study materials and assessment of practical elements of the course online using Skype or similar.
 Please note that this module involves undertaking further reading, webinar support, and a Warwick assignment following completion of the Test User Ability training course.

 Module timing and duration

-Usually, Test User Ability runs all year round and MBTI tends to run twice a year.
+Usually, Test User Ability runs all year round.
 Participants are allowed 5 months to complete.

 The assignment consists of a 5000 word project (100%).
 Typically, participants are asked to carry out a psychometric assessment for career development purposes and evaluate the principles and practice of psychometric assessment more generally.
 Before enrolling on this module, you must ensure that you will be able to undertake psychometric assessment with a client within the 5 month timescale.